yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 Here are the available options for a single rule:

 - `id` (String): Fetcher's ID.
-- `name` (String): Glob expression for matching the file name.
+- `url` (String): Glob expression for matching the file URL.
 Case-insensitive by default, add `\s` to the beginning to make it sensitive.
 - `run` (String): The name of the Lua plugin to be run.
 - `if` (String): Execute the fetcher based on this condition.
 - `prio` (String): The priority of the task.
 One of `high`, `normal` or `low`.